 How to Create Alternative Resources

-A large part of localizing an application is providing alternative text for different languages.
-In some cases you will also provide alternative graphics, sounds, layouts, and other locale-specific resources.
+A large part of localizing an app is providing alternative text for different languages.
+In some cases you also provide alternative graphics, sounds, layouts, and other locale-specific resources.

 directories, each with different qualifiers.
 To create an alternative resource for

 a different locale, you use a qualifier that specifies a language or a